Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 The largest proportion of the funding has been spent on involving Bristol Forever Sport at Birdwell School.
 Specialist coaches will work alongside class teachers to deliver a variety of sports throughout the school year.
 Each year group will receive at least one term of their support.
 The two coach model allows for session delivery and staff mentoring in planning, assessment and delivery.
 Current ongoing staff development will result in a sustainable legacy should funding levels or requirements change.

 We are continuing to use Real PE at Birdwell.
-All teachers will have the option of attending another two training sessions this academic year.
-The training will focus on delivering outstanding PE using Schemes of Work that focus on core skills (agility, balance and coordination), competition and cooperative learning.
+All teachers have had further training sessions to ensure a good standard of delivery.
+The training focused on delivering outstanding PE using Schemes of Work that focus on core skills (agility, balance and coordination), competition and cooperative learning.

 Our Ashton Park SSP membership also provides many and varied extra-curricular opportunities for our children.
 We are currently on target for every child in Year 2 and Key Stage 2 to represent Birdwell in an extra-curricular sporting competition at least once this academic year, with pupil premium children and less active children targeted as a priority.
 Most KS2 children will have represented Birdwell multiple times by the end of the academic year.
-Our efforts in this area were recognised last year during the annual Ashton Park SSP award evening; we received an award for having the highest participation rate.
-In addition to membership costs, the funding has also helped to pay for transport to enable children to travel to venues across Bristol.
+Our efforts in this area were recognised last year; where we received our School Games Gold Award for our commitment, engagement and delivery of competitive school sport.
+The funding has also helped to pay for transport to enable children to travel to venues across Bristol.

 This year the funding has enabled all children from Year 2, 4 and 6 to participate in a termly block of gymnastics sessions delivered by a coach at The City of Bristol Gymnastics Academy.